t-sin/cl-system-font/README.md

 - font families (this may be multiple values)
 - font styles (this may be multiple values)
 - font spacing (like proportional, monospaced or something)
+    - this should be which of monospace or not...?
 - supported languages (this may be multiple values)

 ## References